lsteer-rrc/InventoryApp/README.md

 # Inventory App

-This is the final Inventory App project for Cloud Infrastructure
+This is the final Inventory App project for Cloud Infrastructure.
+Using super-linter for CI/CD

 ## Team Members